Kent, New York: History

 When the towns of Carmel and Patterson were split from Frederickstown in 1795, the remnant, constituting the current Kent, was established as the "Town of Frederick".
-Until 1812 it was part of Dutchess County.
+As with its adjacent towns, it was part of Dutchess County until Putnam County was established in 1812.
 The town's name was changed to "Kent" in 1817.
-A small portion of the town of Philipstown was transferred to Kent in 1877.
+A small portion of the town of Philipstown geographically more accessible via Kent than it was transferred to Kent in 1877.

-The major population center of the township is Lake Carmel, a settlement around an artificial lake of the same name developed in the 1920s.
-Historically the population centers had been Farmer's Mills and Luddingtonville, little of which remain, and Cole's Mills, none of which remains.
+The major population center of the township is Lake Carmel, a settlement around an artificial lake of the same name developed in the 1920s and expanded dramatically in the last quarter of the 20th and first quarter of the 21st centuries.
+Historically the population centers had been Farmer's Mills and Luddingtonville, little of which remain, and Cole's Mills, hobbled when its mills' water supply became inadequate due to the early 1870s upstream construction of Boyds Corner Reservoir for the New York City water supply system, and shuttered in 1888 due to construction of West Branch reservoir (a tip of which lying in Kent submerged it completely by 1895).

-Much of early Kent's economy was based on dairy farming for the New York City market, but with many reservoirs being constructed in the late 19th century for drinking water for the same city, most of the farms were submerged, and the dairy industry was all but abandoned by the 1920s.
-At that point, and because of the advent of the automobile, Kent started to attract new residents from the city.
+Much of early Kent's economy was based on dairy farming for the New York City market, but with flooding associated with reservoir creation many farms were submerged, the dairy industry disturbed, and both farming and dairying were all but abandoned by the 1920s.
+At that point increased mobility thanks to the advent of the automobile started to attract new residents from the city, initially as weekend and summer visitors, then over time permanent dwellers.

-The town is served by the Carmel Central School District and, for the majority of residents, by the Carmel Post Office.
+The town is served by the Carmel Central School District and, for the majority of residents, by the Carmel Post Office(the portion served by that post office (ZIP code 10512) is allowed the optional postal designation Kent Lakes in addresses).
 Kent is home to the 82.5 ft Nimham Mountain Fire Tower, located in the Taconic Hills.
 Built by the State of New York and the CCC in 1940, it is the tallest remaining fire tower in New York state and appears on the National Historic Lookout Register.
-The Chuang Yen Monastery which is home to the largest indoor statue of Buddha in the Western Hemisphere is also located in Kent.
+The Chuang Yen Monastery which is home to the largest indoor statue of Buddha in the Western Hemisphere, is also located in Kent.